vondacho/arch-blueprint-java/src/doc/tech/testing.md

 ## Getting started

-To launch the whole tests suite with `./gradlew clean check`
+To launch the whole tests suite with `./gradlew clean check`.

 ## Unit and integration testing

-To launch the unit and integration tests with `./gradlew test`
+To launch the unit and integration tests with `./gradlew test`.

 ## Acceptance testing

-To launch the acceptance tests with `./gradlew acceptanceTest`
+To launch the acceptance tests with `./gradlew acceptanceTest`.

 ## Contract testing

-To launch the contract tests with `./gradlew contractTest`
+To launch the contract tests with `./gradlew contractTest`.

+## Architecture testing

+To launch the architecture tests with `./gradlew archTest`.

 ## Reporting